Stay here and you'll find everything you need to feel at home in wonderful, exciting SanFrancisco!

 You'll be staying in one of SF's quaint Victorians and be able to share the living room, kitchen, laundry, bathrooms and garden with three others.

 Add some adventure to your stay in SanFrancisco by hiding away in this sweet little room under the eaves of a spacious, attractive Edwardian Era Flat just one block from Alamo Square Park and it's amazing views (including The Painted Ladies)

-The room may be small (10x6ft/3x2.4m) but it is convenient, cozy, clean, inviting and it has a very comfortable, brand new mattress on the twin bed.
+The room may be small (10x6ft/3x2.4m) but it is convenient, cozy, clean, inviting and it has a very comfortable, good mattress on the twin bed.

 There is also a desk with chair, shelves and rods to store clothing, etc., nice carpeting and a window with an inner, i.e.light well, view.
-There are plenty of lights, wireless, huge selection of books and an IPad you can borrow if you just HAVE to watch a movie or TV.
+There are plenty of lights, wireless, huge selection of books and a TV in the livng room.